dkessner/processing-p5-convert/hello_font/index.md

     textFont("Courier");                    // set current font (font string)
 ```

-We can make Processing and p5.js converted code to work in the same directory,
+We make Processing and p5.js converted code work in the same directory, using
-using fonts specified from font strings or .ttf/.otf font files.
+fonts specified from font strings or .ttf/.otf font files with the following

-The conversion to p5.js does the following:
+transformations:

-- transforms `createFont()` to `loadFont()`
+- translate `createFont()` to `loadFont()`
-- moves the function call to `preload()`
+- move the function call to `preload()`
-- removes the 2nd argument: p5.js assumes this is a callback function,
+- remove the 2nd argument: p5.js assumes this is a callback function, and the
-    and the numeric argument throws an error
+  numeric argument throws an error
-- if the Processing `createFont()` call has a string with no filename extension,
+- if the Processing `createFont()` call has a string with no filename
-    we bind our variable (`pf` above) to a string, which is handled properly
+  extension, we bind our variable (`pf` above) to a string, which is handled
-    by the p5.js `textFont()`
+  properly by the overloaded p5.js `textFont()`
+- _Note_: Processing also has a `loadFont()` function that uses it's own .vlw
+  format.
+We do not transform these function calls, and they will fail
+  silently with p5.js

+Some nice open fonts:
 [Gluk fonts](http://www.glukfonts.pl/)